Theater Resume Examples and Templates for 2023

 Frequently Asked Questions: TheaterResume Examples and Advice

-How do you align your resume with a job description?+
+How do you align your resume with a job description?-

 The median income for theater actors was $46,960 in 2021, according to the Bureau of Labor Statistics.
-This industry is projected to grow by 8% over the next ten years, much higher than average.
+This industry is projected to grow by 8% over the next 10 years, much higher than average.
 Competition for roles in prominent theater productions will always be high, and tailoring your resume toward individual casting calls can give you an advantage.

-What is the best theater resume format?+
+What is the best theater resume format?-

 Reverse chronological is the ideal format for theater resumes.
-This ensures that your most recent roles and performances are featured at the top of your document for casting directors.
+This ensures your most recent roles and performances are featured at the top of your document for casting directors.
 A functional resume format isn’t the best choice, even if you’re trying to break into the industry.
 In this instance, you’d still be better off highlighting your acting experience from college and high school rather than prioritizing skill sets.

-Expert Advice: Include a cover letter with your resume
+Include a cover letter with your resume

 Sending a matching cover letter to talent agents and casting directors can be a helpful tool in securing auditions.
 This allows you to highlight your unique approach to acting, your passion for your craft, and who you are as a professional.
 If you write a cover letter, tailor it to individual auditions and directors.
 For more insights, visit our acting cover letter guide.